Submission Guidelines

 In addition to the above criteria, you must meet one or more of the following prize-specific criteria.

-• Saunders Prize: You must submit a speculative fiction work-in-progress or a nonfiction work-in-progress.
+• Saunders Prize: You must submit a writing sample from a book-length speculative fiction work-in-progress (i.e, a novel, a novella, or a collection of short stories).

 • Venart Prize: You must be a woman and/or another marginalized gender (including but not limited to Two-Spirit, trans, nonbinary, and fluid genders).